allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 The conscious reader might notice that the example of our imperfect test is maybe too exaggerated and that each section of the ‘given’/‘when’/’then’ blocks, etc. could be extracted by the use of a separate private method.
 Certainly, this procedure may result in some improvement of the code quality, but nevertheless such an approach still has many drawbacks:

 * the test class still contains a code related to the technical implementation;
-* if another test class tests a similar subset of functionalities, then sooner or later, there will be a need to copy such a method;
+* if another test class uses a similar subset of functionalities, then sooner or later, there will be a need to copy such a method;
 * what if I would like to change, for example, the library for mocking calls to another type of library?

 Let’s take a closer look at a unit test this time.
 It covers a narrower range of requirements because, e.g., it does not check whether the client has been sent a free music track.
 Try to find similar defects in it as in the acceptance test.